EPL GW-23 Best FPL Differentials

 Ownership - 4.8%

 The second forward on our list of top differentials for GW-23 is Brentford’s main man Ivan Toney.
-He has scored in both games he’s played since his long-awaited return from suspension.
+He has scored in both games he has played since his long-awaited return from suspension.

 Do any of these players figure into your plans?
 Are there other low-profile assets you’re contemplating this week?
 Take our poll and share your thoughts below!